 September 2023:

-Mulugeta, M, Reisner, A, et al. Emerging Risk Factor in Pediatric Intracranial Gunshot Wounds: Age under 5 years.
-Awarded Top 3 Posters in Disparities in Healthcare.
+Mulugeta, M, Reisner, A, et al. presented Emerging Risk Factor in Pediatric Intracranial Gunshot Wounds: Age under 5 years, which was awarded Top 3 Posters in Disparities in Healthcare.

 July 2023

-Bailey, G, et al. Social Determinants of Health as Predictors of Pediatric Concussion Outcomes (poster & oral presentation).
-Awarded Top 20 Trainee Posters and Trainee Diversity Award.
+Bailey, G, et al. presented on Social Determinants of Health as Predictors of Pediatric Concussion Outcomes (poster & oral presentation) and was awarded Top 20 Trainee Posters and Trainee Diversity Award.

-Makda Mulugeta, et al. Applying Known Prognostic Factors of Mortality in Pediatric Intracranial Gunshot Wounds to a Younger Cohort.
+Makda Mulugeta, et al. presented on Applying Known Prognostic Factors of Mortality in Pediatric Intracranial Gunshot Wounds to a Younger Cohort.

 \

-Kendall Parsons, et al. Socioeconomic Health Disparities in Pediatric Traumatic Brain Injury: Comparisons of Hispanic and Non-Hispanic Children
+Kendall Parsons, et al. presented on Socioeconomic Health Disparities in Pediatric Traumatic Brain Injury: Comparisons of Hispanic and Non-Hispanic Children.

 June 2023: